SudoIndividual/SP-DISM-Notes/FOC/Readme.md

 ### Control Unit
 1. Memory, ALU and I/O units store and process information and perform input and output operations
-2. The responsibility of the control unit is cooridnate the operation of memory,arithmetic and logic unit, and input or output device.
+2. The responsibility of the control unit is coordinating the operation of memory,arithmetic and logic unit, and input or output device.

 ## Computer